Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Related work

 \subsubsection{Variational Inference}

-In contrast, \ac{VI}-based \acp{BNN}~\cite{blundell2015weight,graves2011practical} naturally exhibit increasing uncertainty in extrapolation regions~\cite{djupskaas2026unreliable}, reflecting the desirable Bayesian property of appropriately decreasing certainty in data-sparse areas.
+In contrast to the aforementioned methods based on MC, \ac{VI}-based \acp{BNN}~\citep{blundell2015weight,graves2011practical} naturally exhibit increasing uncertainty in extrapolation regions~\citep{djupskaas2026unreliable}, reflecting the desirable Bayesian property of appropriately decreasing certainty in data-sparse areas.
 This desirable behavior is enabled by \ac{VI}'s capacity to place continuous distributions over weights with independently learnable mean and variance for each parameter, offering greater statistical flexibility for capturing parameter-specific uncertainty.